miekg/redis/README.md

 information from an upstream and updating the cache, i.e. there is no (extra) coordination between those instances.

+If Redis is not available CoreDNS will simply not cache anything if metrics are enabled this will be visible in the `set_errors_total` metric.

 ## Syntax

 ~~~ txt